Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Results and analysis

-Looking at the higher HV and $I_C$ for most \code{CL}-based PEARL, we see that utilizing the \code{CL} method (i.e., solving for the constraints first) shows great performance for all but the c2dtlz2 problem with the PEARL-e method, while NSGA performs well throughout.
-NSGA-III \cite{jain2014anevolutionaryII} is also treating constraints first before dealing with the regular target FOMs. \code{niching2}, which is a \code{CL}-based approach replacing the distance to the feasible space by a rank (see algorithm \ref{alg:cPEARLpeusocode}),and PEARL-NdS (\code{crowding}) present the highest HV for 3 out of the 6 benchmarks and the highest $I_C$ for one.
+Looking at the higher HV and $I_C$ for most \code{CL}-based PEARL, we see that utilizing the \code{CL} method (i.e., solving for the constraints first) shows great performance for all but the c2dtlz2 problem with the PEARL-e method.
 The hypothesis put forth in Section \ref{sec:CurriculumLearningandhierarchical}, suggesting to divide the problem into two simpler sub-problems, has indeed led to high performance for the RL agents.
-Furthermore, across all benchmark scenarios, the HV and $I_C$ are greater than NSGA-III for at least one version of PEARL (with \code{CL}).
+NSGA performs well throughout except for c1dtlz1 and c1dtlz3.
+NSGA-III \cite{jain2014anevolutionaryII} is also treating constraints first before dealing with the regular target FOMs.
+PEARL-NdS (\code{crowding}) and (\code{crowding}) present the highest HV for 4 out of the 8 benchmarks and the former the highest $I_C$ for 5 out of 8.
+Furthermore, across all benchmark scenarios, the HV and $I_C$ are greater than SO-based techniques for at least one version of PEARL (with \code{CL}).
 It confirms therefore the potential of PEARL (with \code{CL}) to scale for different problems with different front distributions in the constrained case as well.

-The associated figure depicting the optimum Pareto front and the solution found by the various algorithms are given in appendix \ref{appendix:constrainedbenchmarks} and in particular Figure \ref{fig:c2dtlz2c3dtlz4ctp1ctp2ctp3ctp4}.
-There, we see that even if the number of Pareto-optimal solutions is small (see Table \ref{tab:clvsbaseicbenchmark}) on problems with very difficult pareto front (e.g., ctpx problems), many feasible points close to them could be found with PEARL compared to the NSGA-III approach.

-Finally, we can analyze the NTs results for the HV in Table \ref{tab:constrainednemenyi}.
+Finally, we can analyze the NTs results for the HV in Tables \ref{tab:constrainednemenyicdtlz} and \ref{tab:constrainednemenyictp}.
 To streamline the presentation, we've focused on the columns corresponding to the algorithm with the highest average HV across the 20 experiments in each case.
 In every scenario, one version of PEARL consistently outperforms others by achieving the highest average HV.

-Furthermore, in 4 out of the 6 benchmarks, the NTs demonstrate that PEARL surpasses the NSGA-III approach.
+Furthermore, in at least 6 out of the 8 benchmarks, the NTs demonstrate that PEARL surpasses the SO-based approaches.
 This underscores the potential for PEARL to serve as a successful alternative to legacy approaches in constrained MOO scenarios.
-Notably, the results are even more favorable in the constrained cases compared to the unconstrained ones (as shown in appendix \ref{sec:unconstrainedtestsuites}).
+Notably, the results are even more favorable in the constrained cases compared to the unconstrained ones.

 Thanks to the successful application of the different versions of PEARL on classical benchmarks, Section \ref{sec:applicationofPEARLtopwr} depicts their performance on a real-world PWR system.